All Episodes

 So the employees of the John Locke Foundation are without health insurance.

-But uh Hood says we have no idea what those plans will look like as competition shrinks.
+But Hood says we have no idea what those plans will look like.

-At the John Locke Foundation, we had carefully designed two consumer-driven options.
+At the John Locke Foundation, we had carefully designed two consumer-driven options, one based around health savings accounts, the other around health reimbursement accounts.

-It is un the Obamacare is now unwritten.
+It is on the Obamacare is now unwritten.

 I don't mean that it's going away.